This post may contain affiliate links. Please see my full disclosure for more information.

 - Non-GMO verified.
 All Ingredients Certified Organic.
 Kosher.
 Caffeine Free.

-- Taste: Sweet, slightly bitter with a distinct licorice-like taste
+- Taste: Sweet with a distinct licorice taste.

 - Case of six boxes, each box containing 16 sealed tea bags (96 total tea bags)